Intelligent people correct their errors; deluded people don't.

 All evil karma I did in the past,

-Came from beginningless greed, anger,
+Came from beginningless greed, anger, and delusion,

 And was made by my body, mouth and mind.